The Signs And Symptoms Of Oral Cancer

 Spotting early signs of cancer

-The objective of an oral cancer screening is to identify cancer or precancerous conditions in the mouth at an early stage.
-In this examination, your dentist will carefully inspect the interior of your mouth, including under your tongue, for any unusual red or white patches or suspicious sores.
-Additionally, your dentist will use their hands to palpate the tissues inside your mouth, checking for any lumps or unusual textures.
-Furthermore, they may assess the external areas of your throat and neck for the presence of any abnormal lumps.
+The goal of oral cancer screening is to detect cancer or precancerous changes at an early stage.
+During the exam, your dentist will carefully check inside your mouth, including under the tongue, for unusual red or white patches or sores.
+They will also feel the tissues in your mouth and examine your throat and neck for lumps or irregularities.

 Diagnosis and treatment